Jerome-PS/JN516xSniffer/readme.md

 wireshark -k -i /tmp/sharkfifo -X lua_script:zb.lua -X lua_script1:comport=/dev/cu.usbserial -X lua_script1:channel=25 &
 ```
 Sadly here we have a small difference between macOS and Linux (notice capital letter F or small print f)!
-This is the Linux version:
+This is the Linux version (raw is actually now that raw, so a lot of things have to be switched off manually):
 ```
-stty -F /dev/ttyUSB0 38400 raw & cat /dev/ttyUSB0 > /tmp/sharkfifo
+stty -F /dev/ttyUSB0 38400 raw ignbrk -onlcr -iexten -echo -echoe -echok -echoctl -echoke & cat /dev/ttyUSB0 > /tmp/sharkfifo
 ```
 This is the macOS version:
 ```